-'''

 vis.analyzers.indexer.mpi_unique_offsets(streams)

-'''

-For a set of Stream objects, find the offsets at which events begin.
-Used by stream\indexer().
+For a set of streams, find the offsets at which events begin.
+Used by mp_indexer.

-Parameters streams (list of music21.stream.Stream) - A list of Stream objects in which to find the offsets where events begin.
+Parameters streams (list of music21.stream.Stream) - A list of Streams in which to find the offsets at which events begin.

-Returns A list of floating-point numbers representing offsets at which a new event begins in any of the Stream objects.
+Returns A list of floating-point numbers representing offsets at which a new event begins in any of the streams.
 Offsets are sorted from lowest to highest (start to end).